geotrav/Election_Analysis/README.md

   6) Winner of the election is Diana DeGette with 272,892 votes and 73.8% of the total vote.

-Election results can alos be found here:
+Election results can also be found here:

 [Election_results](Analysis/election_analysis.txt)